Highlights in the History of Mosaic Lodge No. 125

 Over the years several members of Mosaic Lodge have served as officers of the Grand Lodge of Iowa including three who were elected to the office of Grand Master of Masons in Iowa – the highest honor that can be bestowed upon a brother within this Grand Jurisdiction.
 Joseph Chapman was Grand Master in 1873-74, R. Harry Muellich in 1977-78, and Edwin D. Blinks in 1992-93.
 In addition, D. Keith Robertson was Grand Treasurer in 1995-96 while Melvin A. Reynolds and Brian P. Carroll were Senior Grand Stewards in 1984-85 and 2013-2014 respectively.

 During the early 1970’s, Anthony G. Walker, a member of Mosaic Lodge No. 5028 in Dudley, England, was reading a Masonic account of the American Civil War which mentioned that a General Herron from Mosaic Lodge in Dubuque was wounded at the battle of Pea Ridge.
 Since there apparently are only a few Masonic lodges in the world with the name Mosaic, it was his desire to initiate a contact with the lodge in Dubuque.
 His correspondence was referred to the secretary of Mosaic Lodge No. 125, R. Harry Muellich which resulted in the interchange of numerous letters over the next few years.
 When Brother Muellich became Grand Master of Masons in Iowa in 1977, he organized a Masonic trip to England including a visit to Mosaic Lodge in Dudley.
 As a result, the two Mosaic Lodges established close fraternal ties over the years with several members of both lodges traveling on a number of occasions to visit the other lodge and their fraternal brothers.
 Both Brothers R. Harry Muellich and Edwin D. Blinks were made honorary members of Mosaic Lodge No. 5028.
-On the occasion of the 150th anniversary of Mosaic Lodge No. 125 in 2008, the brethren from Mosaic Lodge No. 5028 sent the beautiful etched goblet pictured on the homepage.
+On the occasion of the 150th anniversary of Mosaic Lodge No. 125 in 2008, the brethren from Mosaic Lodge No. 5028 sent a beautiful etched goblet.
 Unfortunately, because of declining membership and other factors, Mosaic Lodge No. 5028 was forced to surrender its charter in October, 2013.
 At its last meeting the Lodge voted to send its collection of miniature mosaics to Mosaic Lodge No. 125.
 A picture of this collection appears under the photos link on this website.